masak/alma/README.md

 He keeps on staring straight ahead, waiting for the stranger to take the initiative.

 "M really doesn't mind you earning a little money on the side, Dryden," says the stranger, who is of course JAMES BOND, our titular character.
-His calm, deep voice that cuts through the silence.
+His calm, deep voice cuts through the silence.
 "She'd just prefer it if it wasn't selling secrets."

 Dryden, having composed himself, turns around, shoots Bond a dark glare and slowly sits down at his desk.
 As he does so, he surrepetitiously pulls out a desk drawer full of documents, on top of which are a remote control and a handgun.
 "If the theatrics are supposed to scare me, you have the wrong man, Bond."
 He pulls off his fine leather gloves.
 "If M was so sure I was bent, she'd have sent a Double-O." His rising tone on that last "Double-O" makes it abundantly clear that he knows Bond is not one.